top of page

 P: Mrs. Byron and Elizabeth - you have both costumed yourselves with admirable vigour

-B (consoling - and also lying): No mother -there is a secret coroneting at the end - you must have missed it
+B(consoling - and also lying): No mother - there is a secret coroneting at the end - you must have missed it

 CB: Oh

 B: Now!
-As we are all rehearsed up to our oxters - Pigot will now recite my prologue - and, as promised, if any of you feel we are cutting a sham - it will not be performed (Pigot winks) - over to you - a hand for John Pigot
+As we are all rehearsed up to our oxters - Pigot will recite my prologue - and, as promised, if any of you feel we are cutting a sham - it will not be performed (Pigot winks) - over to you - a hand for John Pigot

-Actors applaud but seem concerned - Pigot reads the piece as a particularly joyless Sunday sermon half-way during Lent- Actors seem relieved
+Actors applaud but seem concerned - Pigot reads the piece as a particularly joyless Sunday sermon half-way during Lent - actors seem relieved

 EP: I wonder how a suspicion of waggery could have attached itself to so well-bred a production?